mit-acl/mader/Readme.md

 roslaunch mader single_agent_simulation.launch
 ```
 Now you can press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the drone.

+To run many single-agent simulations in different random environments, you can go to the `scripts` folder and execute `python run_many_sims_single_agent.py`.

 #### Multi-agent